Madjarx/Madjarx/README.md

 When building, I think more abstract.
 Guided by the purpose, I tako into the account the human factor / nature of interest concern / context of everyday life etc.

 We're unaware that in our lives we're driven by subconscious things.
+Our brain comes and fits that logical conscious narrative for that already made descision.